-Impact damage to the front of the vehicle can cause the primary oxygen sensor to blow fuse 15 and cause the Check Engine light (MIL) to come on.
-In most cases the primary oxygen sensor needs replacing and a new fuse installed to repair the issue.
+Impact damage to the front of the vehicle can cause the primary O2 sensor to blow fuse 15 and cause the Check Engine light (MIL) to come on.
+In most cases the primary O2 sensor needs replacing and a new fuse installed to repair the issue.

 Cracked exhaust is common on both exhaust manifolds and manifold/catalytic converter combination.
 Replacing the cracked component will repair the problem.

 On certain models the drivers seat bushings can wear out and the seat can rock back and forth.
 Replacing the bushings are needed to repair this issue.